riteshgaigawali/otp_based_auth_system/README.md

 To test the API endpoints, you can use tools like [Postman](https://www.postman.com/) or [cURL].

 Example of testing user registration with Postman:

 - Set the request type to `POST` and enter the URL `http://localhost:8080/api/register`.
 - In the body, provide the necessary user data as a JSON object.
 - Send the request and check the response for successful registration.

 Example of testing user login (OTP request) with Postman:

 - Set the request type to `POST` and enter the URL `http://localhost:8080/api/auth/login`.
 - Set the `Content-Type` to `application/x-www-form-urlencoded`.
 - Provide the `mobileNumber` in the body.
 - Send the request and check the response for OTP status.

 Example of testing OTP validation with Postman:

 - Set the request type to `POST` and enter the URL `http://localhost:8080/api/auth/validate-otp`.
 - Set the `Content-Type` to `application/x-www-form-urlencoded`.
 - Provide the `mobileNumber` and `otp` in the body.
 - Send the request and check the response for OTP validation result.

 Example of testing user details retrieval with Postman:

 - Set the request type to `GET` and enter the URL `http://localhost:8080/api/auth/user/+14155552671`.
 - Send the request and check the response for the user’s details.

 Example of testing OTP resend with Postman:

 - Set the request type to `POST` and enter the URL `http://localhost:8080/api/auth/resend-otp`.
 - Set the `Content-Type` to `application/x-www-form-urlencoded`.
 - Provide the `mobileNumber` in the body.
 - Send the request and check the response for OTP resend status.

+## Credits

+Twilio: This project leverages Twilio’s SMS service for secure and reliable OTP delivery.
+For more information, visit Twilio's official website.

 ## Contact

 If you have any questions

 or feedback, feel free to reach out to me at:

 - **Email**: [gaygawaliritesh@gmail.com](mailto:gaygawaliritesh@gmail.com)